ESGF/esgf-vocab/_sources/how_to/valid.rst

 Valid
 #####

-the command valid check if a string input correspond to a term drs_name attribute or not.
+The command valid check if a string input correspond to a term drs_name attribute or not.
 This feature can be use in CLI and API.

-Knowing the term id :
+Knowing the term id:
 ====================

 .. tabs::